 Cuba is a tiny city located in the state of Kansas.
 With a population of 138 people and just one neighborhood, Cuba is the 293rd largest community in Kansas.
-Much of the housing stock in Cuba was built prior to World War II, making it one of the older and more historic cities in the country.
+Cuba has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Cuba is a blue-collar town, with 42.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cuba is a city of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Cuba who work in healthcare (30.00%), farm management occupations (29.09%), and office and administrative support (13.64%).